JonMukaj/image-search-engine/README.md

 2.  `cd image-search-engine`

-3. Install the necessary npm packages:

-    `npm install`

-4. Start the Weaviate and img2vec-neural containers using Docker Compose:
+3. Start the image-search, Weaviate and img2vec-neural containers using Docker Compose:

     `docker-compose up -d`

     This will spin up two containers:

+    -   `image-search`: The react app interface
     -   `image-search-engine-weaviate-1`: The Weaviate instance for the vector database.
     -   `image-search-engine-i2v-neural-1`: The image module using the ResNet50 (Pytorch) model.

-### Usage
+### Usage of /scripts directory

 1. Create a new schema in Weaviate by running the following command: